danielfpedro/Dice/README.md

 # Dice
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.txt)

-Lib to simulate operations with a dice
+Lib to simulate operations with a dice.

 ### Installation
 `composer require danielfpedro\dice`

 ### Lets roll the dice

-Rolling the dice and getting the history
+Rolling the dice and getting the history.

 	use Dice\Dice;